Municipal Plans of Conservation and Development

 COVID-19 Update for Municipalities:

-Pursuant to Section 19a of Governor Lamont's Executive Order #7I, any municipal POCD that expires during the time period covered by the public health and civil preparedness emergency declaration shall be considered extended by 90 days from its expiration date.
-Any affected municipality that applies for discretionary state funding during its applicable 90-day extension period should reference the executive order and section number in its application, in lieu of seeking a waiver letter from the OPM Secretary under CGS Sec.
+Pursuant to Section 19a of Governor Lamont's Executive Order #7I, as amended by Section 1 of Executive Order #9A, any municipal POCD that expires during the time period covered by the public health and civil preparedness emergency declaration shall be considered extended by 90 days from its expiration date.
+Any affected municipality that applies for discretionary state funding during its applicable 90-day extension period should reference the executive orders and section numbers in its application, in lieu of seeking a waiver letter from the OPM Secretary under CGS Sec.
 8-23(b).
 Note: Any municipal POCD that expires either before or after the executive order is in effect shall continue to require the referenced waiver letters in order to be considered eligible for discretionary state funding.
-90-day extensions are not granted to municipal POCDs that expire after the state of emergency is lifted.
+Currently, this declaration is set to expire November 9, 2020.
 Refer to OPM's municipal POCD inventory for expiration dates.

 What is "Discretionary" State Funding?